A message from Beth Larsen

 Love.
 Domestic violence relationships do not begin with disrespect or violence, and the relationship is not violent or disrespectful 100% of the time.
 Many victims see hope when a batterer promises to change.

-As an agency, Center for Women in Transition would like to encourage the community to ask different questions.
+As an agency, Resilience: Advocates for Ending Violence would like to encourage the community to ask different questions.

 - How can we better hold batterers accountable?